Azure-Samples/azureai-samples/samples/file-search/readme.md

 ### File Sources
 - Uploading local files
-- [coming soon] Azure Blob Storage
+- [Coming Soon] Azure Blob Storage

 ### Basic Agent Setup <br>
 The File Search tool has the same functionality as AOAI Assistants.
 Microsoft managed search and storage resources are used.